Barrenjoey, New South Wales

-Barrenjoey is a locality in the suburb of Palm Beach, at the most northern tip of Pittwater.
-The headland is made up primarily of sandstones of the Newport Formation, the top third is a cap of Hawkesbury sandstone.
+Barrenjoey or Barrenjoey Head is a headland and geographical locality within the suburb of Palm Beach, located at the northernmost point of the Barrenjoey Peninsula in Sydney, Australia.
+Facing Broken Bay to the north and flanked by Pittwater and the Tasman Sea, the headland is composed primarily of sandstones of the Newport Formation, the top third a cap of Hawkesbury sandstone.
 Around 10,000 years ago the headland was cut off from the mainland due to the rising sea level; subsequent buildup of a sand spit or tombolo reconnected the island to the mainland (a 'tied island').
 It is the location of the Barrenjoey Head Lighthouse, a lighthouse that was first lit in 1881.
 In 1995 Barrenjoey was gazetted into Ku-ring-gai Chase National Park.

 History

 On 2 March 1788, Arthur Phillip named the headland "Barrenjuee" (meaning little kangaroo or wallaby).
 The name changed its spelling over time, Barrenjoey now being the accepted name since 1966.